meows/racket/docs/trigonometry.md

 `sin`    | `2π`   |  0

-To predict these outputs, we need merely think about where the line would be on a circle for any given angle.
+To predict these outputs, we need merely think about where the line would be on a unit circle for any given angle.

 For example, for 1/2 π radians, we might ask how far along the circle we are, and to do that we merely multiply any angle in radians by 1/2, which should get us 1/4.
 That means we're a quarterway around the circle.

 If you can picture this in your head with the unit circle, then it should be easy to know that 1/2 π should give you 1, because we're at the very top of the